A decade later, ‘Skyrim’ modders are now developing their own games

-During the game’s life span, Bethesda provided users with tools to construct their own new settlements and invent original story lines using “Skyrim” as the scaffolding for their own adventures.
+During the game’s life span, Bethesda provided users with tools to construct their own new settlements and invent original storylines using “Skyrim” as the scaffolding for their own adventures.
 The process, known commonly as modding, is usually a passion project by fans who add new elements to a game, infusing it with new life long after its initial release.
 A decade after “Skyrim’s” debut, some of the game’s most prominent modders are now on their own real-world adventure, landing jobs in the video game industry as full-time game developers.

 Bethesda’s “modding community” is composed of a loose grouping of “Skyrim” fans who have spent thousands of hours modifying and releasing updates to the world of “Skyrim” and other Bethesda Games.
 For years now, Bethesda, a 35-year-old game publisher known for immersive, role-playing adventures, has encouraged fans to build on top of the virtual worlds they create.
 The developer allows fans to change every detail in “Skyrim” — from the sprouts of creekside flora to the northern lights that illuminate the night sky — with what’s called the creation kit, which includes a version of the same tools the developers used to create the in-game world.